-The federal consumer financial protection agency on Thursday completed action initiated in 2016 by issuing a final rule on its own disclosure of records and information that is scheduled to take effect 30 days after its publication in the Federal Register.
+The federal consumer financial protection agency on Thursday completed action initiated in 2016 by issuing a final rule on its own disclosure of records and information that is scheduled to take effect Dec.
+24.

 The rule addresses the confidential treatment of information that the Consumer Financial Protection Bureau (CFPB) obtains from persons in connection with its exercise of authorities under federal consumer financial laws.